jamo/irssi-stuff/scripts/README.md

      | o chansort                Up to date.
 (1.4)
      | o colour_popup            No version information available on network.
-    *| o crapbuster              Your version is newer (2003020801-r1->2003020801) *| o fixlamer                No header in script.
+    *| o crapbuster              Your version is newer (2003020801-r1->2003020801)
+     | o fifo_remote             No version information available on network.
+    *| o fixlamer                No header in script.
     *| o foreach_user_nome       No version information available on network.
     *| o geoip2                  No version information available on network.